 - Via TCP/IP directly to workstations or thin clients.
 Here, the TCP/IP type of ThinPrint Client is required on the workstations and thin clients.

-- Via RDP, ICA to workstations or thin clients directly from the terminal server if the ThinPrint Engine is installed there.
+- Via RDP, ICA to workstations or thin clients directly from the remote desktop if the ThinPrint Engine is installed there.

-In environments with central print servers the ThinPrint Engine can send its print jobs via the Virtual Channel Gateway which is installed on the terminal servers.
+In environments with central print servers the ThinPrint Engine can send its print jobs via the Virtual Channel Gateway which is installed on the remote desktops.
 Here, the RDP or ICA type of ThinPrint Client is required on the workstations and thin clients – for PCoIP a VMware Horizon View Client with embedded ThinPrint Client is necessary.

 - Via LPR/LPD directly to network printers.
 Print data can be sent bandwidth controlled, but not compressed.
 ThinPrint Clients are not necessary.